PERT – Program (Project) Evaluation Review Technique is a project management tool & is a graphical representation of a project’s timeline.

 How to Draw a PERT Chart

 Let’s see a simple example to draw a PERT chart.
-By the way, you need to play with complex networks as there are a number of software to help you out there.
+By the way, you need to play with complex networks as there is much software to help you out there.

 Below is the table with activities duration & predecessors.

-- A node is just an event or a point of time
+- A node is just an event or a point in time

-- Activities are represented on arrow or arc.
+- Activities are represented on an arrow or arc.

-- Activities (arc) leaving a node cannot be started until the activities entering the node are completed.
+- Activities (arc) leaving a node cannot be started until the node’s activities are completed.

-- There is an only a single started node that outflows the activities and also single ending node with an inflow of activities.
+- Only a single started node outflows the activities, and a single ending node with an inflow of activities.

-Step 2-: Now we need to number the nodes.
-The main point to remember if you got two nodes simultaneously then you need to prioritize horizontally like below you will see I numbered nodes 3 & 4.
+Step 2-: Now, we need to number the nodes.
+If you got two nodes simultaneously, you need to prioritize horizontally like below; you will see I numbered nodes 3 & 4.

-The rest is just number from left to right.
+The rest is just a number from left to right.

-Step 3-: Now, add the duration on your chart so that we can figure out the critical path on that PERT network.
+Step 3-: Now, add your chart’s duration to figure out the critical path on that PERT network.